-In Human-centric Computing and Information Sciences (HCIS), KIPS-CSWRG plans to publish high quality papers which cover the various theories and practical applications related to human-centric computing and information sciences.
-The published papers are expected to present results of significant value to solve the various problems with application services and other problems which are within the scope of HCIS.
+In Human-centric Computing and Information Sciences (HCIS), KIPS-CSWRG publishes high quality papers which cover the various theories and practical applications related to human-centric computing and information sciences.
+The published papers present results of significant value to solve the various problems with application services and other problems which are within the scope of HCIS.
 In addition, we expect they will trigger further related research and technological improvements relevant to our future lives.

 Human-centric Computing and Information Sciences stands for the continuously evolving and converging information technologies, including: